AaronNGray/builder/README.md

 dependant modules maybe all stored in one flattened two tier (project and vesion) heirachy in the users root directory instead of npm like spawl.

 ## investigation
- - MSBuild import/reference
+ - MSBuild import/reference with mappings
  - npm import/reference
- - visual studio export
+ - visual studio import/export with mappings
  - make & nmake file export

 ## directory structure